sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter-plugins.md

 ---
 In this article we are going to see how we can configure Jmeter with plugins.
 This is continuation post of [this original article](https://sarkershantonu.github.io/2020/08/28/maven-jmeter/).

-### WHat is Jmeter Plugin?
+### What is Jmeter Plugin?
-As jmeter is build with plugin architecture, community come forward with different types of plugins when it is needed.
-And most of the plugins are outsourced.
+As jmeter is build with plugin architecture, community come forward with different types of plugins when required.
+And most of the plugins are open sourced.
 You can see jmeter plugins list from [jmeter plugin site](https://jmeter-plugins.org/).
-All plugins are also available in maven central also.
+All plugins are also available in [**maven central**](https://mvnrepository.com/artifact/kg.apc) also.

 ### Jmeter Plugins in maven
 Now ware going to see plugin options in jmeter maven configuration.
 In maven central , you can see jmeter plugin set [here](https://mvnrepository.com/artifact/kg.apc).
 There are 61 plugins there.